Pixel-Dream/BENG285_team3/project_5/README.md

 python train_nn_cv.py --model_type attention --param_grid_json param_grid.json --output_csv attention_nn_ablation_results.csv
 ```

+For XGBoost model training, cross-validation and hyperparam tuning, please refer to `xgboost.ipynb` file.

 For LLaMA-3.2-3B model, please firstly run the `llama3_data_cleaning.py` to preprocess the data.
 Then, please refer to `llama3_train.py` to train the model.
 We do not suggest running the `llama3_train.py` file because it takes too much resources to train the model.

 For the ablation tests on SVM model, please run the following command: